Wind power lies

 People like many of those I've mentioned on this page, who twist the truth and outright lie in order to oppose action on climate change, action that is desperately needed if our children and grandchildren are to have a future, are about as close as anyone can come to being simply evil in the twenty-first century.

-Shining a light on their lies, giving honest people the facts about wind power, and in the process, foiling the subversion of groups and individuals like these gives me a great deal of pleasure.
+Shining a light on their lies, giving honest people the facts about wind power, and in the process, foiling the subversion of groups and individuals like these gives me a great deal of satisfaction.
 It gives me another very worth-while purpose in my retirement; something that I can do and be very proud of doing.
 What better can anyone do with their time than expose those who, apparently by their ignorance and selfishness, are working to damage the world that we should be doing our best to protect?

 From a purely selfish point of view, thank you to the wind power liars, you have provided me with work that I can be proud of doing.